-Although Poison Ivy or Golden Rod can be rather aggressive at times, they are actually not considered invasive species since they’re native plants.
+Although Poison Ivy or Golden Rod can be rather aggressive at times, they are actually not considered invasive plants since they’re native species.
 Two examples of common invasive species are Oriental Bittersweet and Japanese Knotweed.
 Both of these species are very aggressive.
 They’re often found growing on roadsides and quickly taking over areas.

 Winterthur is a native plant, so that’s a great place to start.
-Not only is a native plant by definition not invasive, but it’s usually not overly aggressive either.
+Not only is a native plant, by definition, not invasive, but it’s usually not overly aggressive either.
 But you know what’s even better about native plants?
 They’re being grown in their natural environment, which means that it’s very likely that the plant will thrive!